 In 1713 Bach went to advise the city of Halle regarding the building of a new organ, and was informally offered the post of organist there.
 Upon his return to Weimar, he told the Duke that he was in negotiations with Halle.
-When he finally received the official offer from the city of Halle, they had added some stipulations which would have been insulting to any good organist, and he rejected the offer.
-The Halle authorities then got so angry, suggesting that he had led them on all that time, that they wrote to Bach’s employer at Weimar, Duke Wilhelm Ernst, that Bach probably had only applied for the post in Halle so he could get a raise in Weimar.
-Wilhelm Ernst’s response to this was to not only double Bach’s salary, but also offer him the position of Konzertmeister (leader of the orchestra) and they agreed he would write a church cantata every month, for which he could use any musician from either palace.**
+When he finally received the official offer from the city of Halle, he didn’t like the terms and rejected it.
+The Halle authorities then got so angry, suggesting that he had led them on all that time, that they wrote to Duke Wilhelm Ernst, that Bach probably had only applied for the post in Halle so he could get a raise in Weimar.
+Wilhelm Ernst’s response to this was to not only double Bach’s salary, but also offer him the position of Konzertmeister (leader of the orchestra).
+They agreed that Bach would write a church cantata every month, for which he could use any musician from either palace.**

 A beautiful example of the cantatas written for this space is cantata 182 Himmelskönig, sei wilkommen! (written for March 25, 1714, when Palm Sunday and the feast of the Annunciation fell on the same day).
 I recommend the recording by Montreal Baroque of this cantata.
 Listen here on Spotify, or here on YouTube.
 Their one-on-a-part performance features fabulous singing all around (soprano Monika Mauch, countertenor Matthew White, tenor Charles Daniels, bass Harry van der Kamp).
 This cantata was repeated a couple of times in Leipzig, but never on Palm Sunday, as the Leipzig rules dictated that no music was performed on that day, it still being within the period of Lent (the 40 days before Easter).

 Find the text of cantata 182 here, and the score here.